motokimura/spacenet6_solution/INSTRUCTION.md

-# spacenet6_solution
-motokimura's solution to SpaceNet6 challenge

-## Instructions for Final Scoring
+# Instructions for Final Scoring

-This document provides instructions for the final testing/scoring phase.
+This document provides instructions for the final testing/scoring of motokimura's solution.

-### Download SpaceNet6 data
+## Prepare SpaceNet6 data

 ```
 DATA_DIR=${HOME}/data  # path to download SpaceNet6 dataset